Your nose has 2 bones at the bridge of your nose and a long piece of cartilage (flexible but strong tissue) that gives

 - Bruising around one or both eyes

 Your provider may need to get an x-ray of your nose to see if you have a fracture.
 A CT scan or other tests may be needed to rule out a more serious injury.

-If you have a nosebleed that does not stop, the provider may insert a soft gauze pad called packing into the bleeding nostril.
+If you have a nosebleed that does not stop, the provider may insert a soft gauze pad or other kind of packing into the bleeding nostril.

 If you need surgery, you will need to wait until most or all of the swelling has gone down before a complete assessment can be made.
 In most cases, this is 3 to 6 days after your injury.
 You may be referred to a special doctor -- such as a plastic surgeon or an ear, nose, and throat doctor -- if the injury is more severe.

 For simple breaks, in which the nasal bone is not crooked, the provider may tell you to take pain medicine and nasal decongestants, and to put ice on the injury.